It’s National Card & Letter Writing Month

 4. Sincerity - The feelings conveyed in handwriting are often more beautiful than those conveyed in typing.
 There’s just something about sitting down with a pen and paper that allows you to get in touch with your true, honest feelings.
 And, when you can write from your heart it just means so much more to the one receiving it.

 Today, we would like to encourage you to join us in celebrating National Card and Lettering Writing Month.
 Pick up a pen and some paper and write a heartfelt note or card to someone you miss, or someone you love, or someone who helped you recently.
 Let them know how grateful you are to have them in your life.
 You never know who you are going to impact - whether it be your friend, her children, her grandchildren, or even her future-self years down the road… The impact could be immeasurable.
+You can find more inspiration on Loving With Cards here.

 10 Commandments That Will Make You Rethink Greeting Cards